 Beginning in 1953, many governmental agencies made policy statements relating to the Manning n values for use on work under their jurisdictions.
-Policy statements are listed in Table 9.
+Policy statements are listed in Table IX.
 Since these policy statements were so similar, the selection of the proper n value for different pipe types appeared to be settled.
-In the FHWA's Hydraulic Design Series Number 5, all n values are lab values.
-In all other policy statements, the fact that the n values for concrete pipe have a built in safety factor, however, was not considered and a corresponding safety factor is not applied to the laboratory values for some other smooth wall pipe nor for corrugated metal pipe.
+However, the fact that the n values for concrete pipe have a built in safety factor was not considered and a corresponding safety factor is not applied to the laboratory values for some other smooth wall pipe nor for corrugated metal pipe.